mhesselbarth/Borthwick-etal-2019-FrontGenet/README.md

 ## README

-R scripts for Borthwick et al. (2019).
-Alternative quantifications of landscape complementarity to model gene flow in banded longhorn beetles [Typocerus v. velutinus (Olivier)].
-Frontiers in Genetics.
+R scripts for Borthwick, R., de Flamingh, A., Hesselbarth, M.H.K., Parandhaman, A., Wagner, H.H., Abdel Moniem, H.E.
+2019. *Alternative quantifications of landscape complementarity to model gene flow in banded longhorn beetles [Typocerus v. velutinus (Olivier)]*.
+Frontiers in Genetics (submitted).

-Data is available from the authors on request.
+Data is available in this repository (Git LFS), from the authors on request or at <https://datadryad.org/resource/doi:10.5061/dryad.g5065>.
 Please be aware and acknowledge that the data was previously published:

-Abdel Moniem, H. E. M. et al. 2016.
-Landscape genetics of a pollinator longhorn beetle [ Typocerus v. velutinus (Olivier)] on a continuous habitat surface. - Mol.
+  * Abdel Moniem, H. E. M. et al. 2016.
+Landscape genetics of a pollinator longhorn beetle [ Typocerus v. velutinus (Olivier)] on a continuous habitat surface. -
+  Mol.
 Ecol.
 25: 5015–5028.

-Abdel Moniem, H. E. M. and Holland, J. D. 2013.
+  * Abdel Moniem, H. E. M. and Holland, J. D. 2013.
 Habitat connectivity for pollinator beetles using surface metrics. - Landsc.
 Ecol.
 28: 1251–1267.

 #### Correspondance: